25 Best Guitar Brands: Top Acoustic and Electric Guitars 2017

 Alphabetical Listing of Guitar Companies

-Below you’ll find to 25 most prominent guitar manufacturers, listed alphabetically.
+Below you’ll find the 25 most prominent guitar manufacturers, listed alphabetically.
 Some specialize in one type of guitar (acoustic or electric), while others do well with both.
 Some focus on a specific genre, such as metal or jazz, and some do it all.
 I’ve tried to give a good overview of each brand, along with a few notes on any significant changes for 2017.

 If you have any questions feel free to ask in the comments section!